hash-bang/Gander/README.md

 TODO list
 ---------

+* Next / previous image caching
 * Toolbars
-* Updating a Growl message overwrites the icon and just sets text - perhaps move the icon to the parent element
+* Side clicking (left and right) while in image view should move to next and previous image
+* When entering random mode from an image move the current image to the start of the list
+* Image panning
 * Comments / description for images
 * List view and column view of items
-* Loading thumbnail icon for thumbnail view
 * Functionality to switch directories - i.e. toggle between two most recent
 * Transition when displaying a newly created thumbnail (fadein perhaps?)
 * Screen splitting (VIM style)